Generic Name: Pegfilgrastim On-body Injector (peg fil GRA stim)

 What do I need to tell my doctor BEFORE I take Neulasta Delivery Kit?

-- If you have an allergy to Neulasta Delivery Kit (pegfilgrastim on-body injector) or any part of Neulasta Delivery Kit (pegfilgrastim on-body injector).
+- If you are allergic to Neulasta Delivery Kit (pegfilgrastim on-body injector); any part of Neulasta Delivery Kit (pegfilgrastim on-body injector); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 - If you have a latex allergy, talk with your doctor.